 While facilitating an improvement project for a hospital’s surgical department recently, our team was presented with a clear opportunity for improvement.
 Recent data logged during a long day of procedures included three separate surgical cases where the patient’s discharge paperwork was incorrect.
-These three errors were all caught by the surgeon before the patient was discharged, but other patients had reported receiving and following the wrong post-op procedures.
+These three errors were all caught by the surgeon before the patient was discharged.
+Unfortunately, however, other patients had reported receiving and following the wrong post-op procedures.

-The team decided that this issue was a priority to address and the Nursing Director took a leadership role in bringing together the team involved in preparing the pre-op paperwork to review the problem and propose solutions.
+The team decided that this issue was a priority to address.
+The Nursing Director took a leadership role in bringing together the team involved in preparing the pre-op paperwork.
+They reviewed the problem and proposed solutions.
 The team was able to work together to quickly make some significant improvements while learning some core concepts of problem-solving.
 Some of the tools and techniques that the team followed are summarized below.

 Identify the cause(s) of the problem

 Problems are just the negative effects that are caused by failures of a process or system.
-One great tool for identifying the causes of a problem is a fishbone diagram (also sometimes called an Ishikawa or cause-effect diagram).
+One great tool for identifying the causes of a problem is a fishbone diagram.
+This is also sometimes called an Ishikawa or cause-effect diagram.
 By starting with the problem, or effect, you work backward to identify possible causes.

-For the problem “wrong discharge instructions given to the patient” our healthcare team informally identified several possible causes including:
+Let’s use the problem of “wrong discharge instructions were given to the patient.”
+Our healthcare team informally identified several possible causes including:

-- The wrong discharge instructions being pulled from the file
+- The wrong discharge instructions are being pulled from the file.

-- The surgeon’s orders being misread or misinterpreted
+- The surgeon’s orders are being misread or misinterpreted.

-- An error made in the patient booking process
+- An error was made in the patient booking process.

-- The procedure being changed after the discharge orders were setup
+- The procedure was changed after the discharge orders were set up.

 Go to the Gemba